 - 1. Know and follow the specific degree requirements of the Texas A&M University and the Office of Graduate and Professional Studies. - 2.
 Know and follow the specific degree requirements established by the Department of Plant Pathology and Microbiology. - 3.
 Enroll in the appropriate course work to complete your specific degree plan and maintain full- time status if receiving an assistantship or scholarship. - 4.
 Maintain the appropriate levels of academic achievement to continue in the graduate program.
-Graduate students must maintain a minimum grade point ratio (GPR) of 3.00 on a scale of 4.00 in all courses required by their degree plan.
+Graduate students must maintain a minimum grade point ratio (GPR) of 3.00 on a scale of 4.00 in all courses required by their degree plan. - 5.
+Represent Texas A&M and the Department with professionalism and excellence in research, teaching and service on- and off-campus.

 Departmental degree requirements for the M. S. and Ph.
 D. include satisfactory advanced study and research as determined in consultation with the Major Professor and student Advisory Committee.
 The M.S.
 (Master of Science) and Ph.
 D. (Doctor of Philosophy) are research degrees and must be approached as such.
 These degrees are not granted solely for the completion of course work, residence, and (or) technical requirements, although these also must be met.
 These degrees are awarded upon the completion of an independent research project with the accompanying thesis or dissertation.
 The Master of Agriculture or M.S. without a thesis is based upon the requirements presented by the Office of Graduate and Professional Studies.
 These degrees and the requirements for successful completion of each are described in detail at the following link: http://catalog.tamu.edu.
-Another helpful link is the Office of Graduate Studies and Professional Studies: http://ogaps.tamu.edu/ serve as the Chair of the Advisory Committee.
-The Committee will be composed according to the regulations established by the Office of Graduate and Professional Studies as described in the Graduate Catalog.
-The graduate committee shall provide guidance and advice to the student.
-Specifically, the graduate committee will work with the student to develop a degree plan which meets the individual needs of the student and satisfies all requirements of the University, the Office of Graduate and Professional Studies, the College of Agriculture and Life Sciences (COALS), and the Department of Plant Pathology and Microbiology.
+Another helpful link is the Office of Graduate and Professional Studies.